GuillaumeSmaha/cluster-mgr/manual_install/README.md

 ```
 # mkdir /opt/gluu/data/accesslog_db
 ```
-9. Copy the contents of /etc/gluu/conf/ox-ldap.properties from Server 1 and replace on every other server.
+9. Copy the contents of /etc/gluu/conf/ from Server 1 and replace on every other server.
+The ox-ldap.properties file is the only one that needs to change.
     - the servers: portion must have the other servers FQDN's, excluding the server with which the .properties file resides.
     - For example:
 ### Server 1